theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-1.md

 description: This article simply addresses the basics of the Go Template, along with some critical functions Hugo offers to complement it.
 If you're starting your Hugo journey, or simply feel like several concepts remain obscure to you after years of Hugo, read on!
 ---

 Hugo's logic has to be addressed in the context of templating.
 Meaning from within a template file and using Go Template.
-Over the years, Hugo has been complementing Go Template with many functions and features in order to allow users to build advanced and robust logic.
+Over the years, Hugo has complemented Go Template with many functions and features in order to allow users to build advanced and robust logic.

-This article simply addresses the basics of the language, along with some critical functions Hugo offers to complement it.
+This article addresses the basics of the language, along with some critical functions Hugo offers to complement it.
 If you're starting your Hugo journey, or simply feel like several concept remains obscure to you after years of Hugo, this useful recap is for you!

 ## Variables

 Hugo variables are always prefixed with a `$` sign.
-The way they are initialized and assigned is different.
+However, variables are initialized and then assigned differently.

+Initialization is simply the first time we store anything into a variable.
+Here we initialize the variable:

 ```go-html-template
 {{ $gent := "John" }}
 ```

-Above we initializes the variable.
-Let's say it's simply the first time we store anything into it.
+Here we've assigned a new value (John Lennon) to our pre-initialized variable:

 ```go-html-template
 {{ $gent = "John Lennon" }}
 ```

-Now we've assigned to a pre-initialized variable, a new value "John Lennon".
-This will mostly be used in the context of a conditional "overwrite".
+This will mostly be used in the context of a conditional "overwrite."

 ## Loops